Clearing Cache in WordPress - Sunny HQ

 How do I clear the cache in WordPress?

-Does clearing the WordPress cache affect website performance?
+Does clearing the WordPress cache affect performance?